Jae-Hyun-Cha/cse15l-lab-reports/lab-report-4-week-7.md

 Step 3 : `vim DocSearchServer.java`

-Step 4 : Performing the task (Total 24 Keys Pressed)
+Step 4 : Performing the task (Total 22 Keys Pressed)

 1) Type `/start` (Six Keys Pressed) : By typing `/start`, it will highlight the word "start".

 ![Image](step1.png)

-2) Press `Enter` Key (One Key Pressed) : By pressing Enter, the first character of the word will be highlighted.
+2) Press <Enter> Key (One Key Pressed) : By pressing <Enter>, the first character of the word will be highlighted

 ![Image](step2.png)

-3) Type `c` and `e` (Two Keys Pressed): The word "start" will be deleted
+3) Type `c` and `e` (Two Keys Pressed): Deletes the current word "start", and enters into insert mode.

 ![Image](step3.png)